 Negotiating Your Surrogacy Contract

 There are certain topics intended parents and surrogates shouldn’t discuss without the presence of legal representation.
-Lawyers handle such matters, and Circle’s Carrier Agreement allows the intended parents and surrogate to agree on a number of issues before beginning the surrogacy journey.
-Some of these issues include the IVF clinic that will be handling the medical screening and transfer, the number of embryos to be transferred, costs for maternity clothing, insurance coverage, and others that are discussed in more detail below.
+Lawyers handle such matters, and Circle’s Carrier Agreement allows the intended parents and surrogate to agree on a number of topics before beginning the surrogacy journey.
+Some of these items include the IVF clinic that will be handling the medical screening and transfer, the number of embryos to be transferred, costs for maternity clothing, insurance coverage, and others that are discussed in more detail below.

 If you’re a tad overwhelmed, don’t be.
 Circle’s legal team is ready to assist you every step of the way, ensuring a finalized Carrier Agreement with which you are comfortable.